This is the day predicted to be the busiest for flight departures from the US this year

-2025’s busiest day for flights is coming.
-Here’s how to navigate it
+The busiest day for flights this year is soon — here’s what to know

 The busiest day for departures in the US will see over 28,000 planes take off